Sunday, June 27, 2010

 A: There’s a lot to like here.
 The bassline in particular is fab.

 V: The nearest thing we get to a joke entry all year and it still has more character and more to say than all of last year’s put together.
-The backdrop is fantastic, as is the routine, but while I never get tired of admiring the scenery, the stage show and song soon both start to drag in a way that is only rivalled by Aven Romale.
+The backdrop is fantastic, as is the routine

 23 Poland

-A: The composition’s a bit backward in coming forward given one of the people behind it was called Mr Boomgaarden.
+A: The composition’s a bit backward in coming forward given that one of the people behind it was called Mr Boomgaarden.
 The verses are very one-dimensional when you take away the vocals, but the chorus is nice.
 The orchestration, as it tends to be, is beautiful throughout, and by the two minute mark it’s all working together rather well.

 24 Norway

-V: And in an instant Poland is all but forgotten.
-The graphics are gorgeous but a little too dark for me, and I still find Alexander strangely unappealing as a performer, even if I recognise the appeal he undoubtedly has for other people.
-The same goes for the song and performance if I’m honest.
-I don’t begrudge it its victory at all, but I’m not sure I ever want to see or hear it again, because as good as it is, it’s still not brilliant.
-(Musically at least.
-The coordination of the dancers is amazing.)
+V: And in an instant, Poland is all but forgotten.
+The graphics are gorgeous, if a little too dark for me, and I still find Alexander strangely unappealing as a performer, even if I recognise the appeal he has for other people.
+The same goes for the song and performance, if I’m honest.
+I don’t begrudge it its victory at all, but I’m not sure I ever want to see or hear it again

 25 Cyprus